 From this magazine, yet another Hearst publishing empire was born – Hearst Magazines (Good Housekeeping, Harper’s Bazaar, Cosmopolitan, etc.).

 (William Randolph Hearst 1910 Photo: Bain News Service / U.S. Library of Congress)

-Between 1904 – 1915, William Randolph Hearst continued to buy more newspapers, eventually owning 31 newspapers in 13 cities (daily and Sunday papers combined).
-He and wife Millicent Hearst lived together in New York and had five sons – beginning with George Randolph Hearst Jr. in 1904, William Randolph Hearst., Jr (1908), John Randolph Hearst (1910), and ending with the birth of their twin boys Randolph Apperson Hearst and Elbert Willson Hearst in 1915 (Elbert was later known as David Whitmire).
+He and wife Millicent Hearst lived together in New York and had five sons – George Randolph Hearst Jr. (b.
+1904), William Randolph Hearst., Jr (b.
+1908), John Randolph Hearst (b.
+1910), and twin boys Randolph Apperson Hearst and Elbert Willson Hearst (b.
+1915); Elbert was later known as David Whitmire.

-Millicent and William Randolph Hearst often visited the San Simeon area in California with their sons to camp and enjoy life on the 240,000 acre Hearst Ranch (property originally purchased by his father George Hearst and passed along to his widow Phoebe) as a family, until 1919.
-William inherited the ranch from his mother Phoebe that year and began living there while Millicent remained living in New York City with their sons.
+Millicent and William Randolph Hearst often visited the San Simeon area in California with their sons to camp and enjoy family life on the 240,000 acre Hearst Ranch.
+The ranch had been originally purchased by his father George Hearst and was passed along to his widow Phoebe when George died in 1891.
+William inherited the ranch from his mother after Phoebe’s death in 1919, and began living there while Millicent remained living in New York City with their sons.

 Below from left, William Randolph Hearst in 1920 outside the International Studio in New York, with movie director Robert G. Vignola and Hearst’s close friend, The New York Journal newspaper editor Arthur Brisbane.

 (William Randolph Hearst, Robert G. Vignola & Arthur Brisbane 1920 Photo: Motion Picture News)